Welcome to Our Blog on the Camino Portuguese

-Take off : Toronto to Lisbon
+Setting out on the Camino Portuguese : Toronto to Lisbon

 Setting out on the Camino Portuguese

 It was with a definite sense of excitement and anticipation that we set out early this morning, but just for good measure, there was a bit of apprehension thrown in as well.
 After two glorious weeks of sunshine and warm spring temperatures in southwestern Ontario, this morning was marked by an unexpected snowfall.
-Road conditions during the two hour drive from London to Toronto's Pearson International Airport weren't too bad, but for two hopeful pilgrims whose backpacks were full of shorts and lightweight Merino wool clothes, the Weather Network reports of unseasonably cold temperatures in Europe, combined with the evident snow, weren't too encouraging.
+Road conditions during the two-hour drive from London to Toronto's Pearson International Airport weren't too bad, but for two hopeful pilgrims whose backpacks were full of shorts and lightweight Merino wool clothes, the Weather Network reports of unseasonably cold temperatures in Europe, combined with the evident snow, weren't too encouraging.

 We arrived at the airport with plenty of time and made it through security with the usual questions and extra inspections warranted by camera gear and hiking poles.
 Soon we were on board our nonstop Air Transat flight to Lisbon, Portugal.
-As we watched the lights of Toronto recede into the darkness after takeoff, our last-minute decision to the walk this Camino still didn't feel quite real.
+As we watched the lights of Toronto recede into the darkness after takeoff, our last-minute decision to walk this Camino still didn't feel quite real.

 The enthusiasm of a local youth soccer team on their first trip overseas was infectious.
 We spent much of the overnight flight reading our Brierley guidebook for the first time, and trying to learn some basic Portuguese phrases.
-The more Portuguese we tried to learn the more fervently we hoped that we would be fortunate enough to meet friendly, English speaking people along the way.
+The more Portuguese we tried to learn the more fervently we hoped that we would be fortunate enough to meet friendly, English-speaking people along the way.

 Shortly after the sun rose over the vast, sparkling, deep blue Atlantic Ocean we caught our first glimpse of Portugal!
 As we came in for a landing the rolling hills of Lisbon stretched out below us, covered with red roofs, white buildings, and palm trees.
-Long, white, sandy beached stretched out along the coast, and we could see several cathedrals and an enormous statue of Jesus down below.
+Long, white, sandy beaches stretched out along the coast, and we could see several cathedrals and an enormous statue of Jesus down below.

 Lisbon Portugal